dhineshkumarofficial/DS/README.md

 5 0 -1 1 2 9 6 10 11
 Preorder traversal after deletion of 10
 5 0 -1 1 2 9 6 11

+============OUTPUT EX 7(a)=============

+Graph:

+ Adjacency list of vertex 0
+ 2 -> 1 ->

+ Adjacency list of vertex 1
+ 3 -> 2 -> 0 ->

+ Adjacency list of vertex 2
+ 3 -> 1 -> 0 ->

+ Adjacency list of vertex 3
+ 2 -> 1 ->

+ Adjacency list of vertex 4

+ Adjacency list of vertex 5

+ Adjacency list of vertex 6

+ Adjacency list of vertex 7

+ Adjacency list of vertex 8

+ Adjacency list of vertex 9

+ Adjacency list of vertex 10

+ Adjacency list of vertex 11

+ Adjacency list of vertex 12

+ Adjacency list of vertex 13

+ Adjacency list of vertex 14

+ Adjacency list of vertex 15

+ Adjacency list of vertex 16

+ Adjacency list of vertex 17

+ Adjacency list of vertex 18

+ Adjacency list of vertex 19

+ Adjacency list of vertex 20

+ Adjacency list of vertex 21

+ Adjacency list of vertex 22

+ Adjacency list of vertex 23

+ Adjacency list of vertex 24

+ Adjacency list of vertex 25

+ Adjacency list of vertex 26

+ Adjacency list of vertex 27

+ Adjacency list of vertex 28

+ Adjacency list of vertex 29

+ Adjacency list of vertex 30

+ Adjacency list of vertex 31

+ Adjacency list of vertex 32

+ Adjacency list of vertex 33

+ Adjacency list of vertex 34

+ Adjacency list of vertex 35

+ Adjacency list of vertex 36

+ Adjacency list of vertex 37

+ Adjacency list of vertex 38

+ Adjacency list of vertex 39

+ Adjacency list of vertex 40

+ Adjacency list of vertex 41

+ Adjacency list of vertex 42

+ Adjacency list of vertex 43

+ Adjacency list of vertex 44

+ Adjacency list of vertex 45

+ Adjacency list of vertex 46

+ Adjacency list of vertex 47

+ Adjacency list of vertex 48

+ Adjacency list of vertex 49

+ Adjacency list of vertex 50

+ Adjacency list of vertex 51

+ Adjacency list of vertex 52

+ Adjacency list of vertex 53

+ Adjacency list of vertex 54

+ Adjacency list of vertex 55

+ Adjacency list of vertex 56

+ Adjacency list of vertex 57

+ Adjacency list of vertex 58

+ Adjacency list of vertex 59

+ Adjacency list of vertex 60

+ Adjacency list of vertex 61

+ Adjacency list of vertex 62

+ Adjacency list of vertex 63

+ Adjacency list of vertex 64

+ Adjacency list of vertex 65

+ Adjacency list of vertex 66

+ Adjacency list of vertex 67

+ Adjacency list of vertex 68

+ Adjacency list of vertex 69

+ Adjacency list of vertex 70

+ Adjacency list of vertex 71

+ Adjacency list of vertex 72

+ Adjacency list of vertex 73

+ Adjacency list of vertex 74

+ Adjacency list of vertex 75

+ Adjacency list of vertex 76

+ Adjacency list of vertex 77

+ Adjacency list of vertex 78

+ Adjacency list of vertex 79

+ Adjacency list of vertex 80

+ Adjacency list of vertex 81

+ Adjacency list of vertex 82

+ Adjacency list of vertex 83

+ Adjacency list of vertex 84

+ Adjacency list of vertex 85

+ Adjacency list of vertex 86

+ Adjacency list of vertex 87

+ Adjacency list of vertex 88

+ Adjacency list of vertex 89

+ Adjacency list of vertex 90

+ Adjacency list of vertex 91

+ Adjacency list of vertex 92

+ Adjacency list of vertex 93

+ Adjacency list of vertex 94

+ Adjacency list of vertex 95

+ Adjacency list of vertex 96

+ Adjacency list of vertex 97

+ Adjacency list of vertex 98

+ Adjacency list of vertex 99

+BFS Traversal starting from vertex 0:
+Visited 0
+Visited 2
+Visited 1
+Visited 3

+============OUTPUT 7 (b)=====

+Graph:

+ Adjacency list of vertex 0
+ 2 -> 1 ->

+ Adjacency list of vertex 1
+ 3 -> 2 ->

+ Adjacency list of vertex 2
+ 3 ->

+ Adjacency list of vertex 3

+ Adjacency list of vertex 4

+ Adjacency list of vertex 5

+ Adjacency list of vertex 6

+ Adjacency list of vertex 7

+ Adjacency list of vertex 8

+ Adjacency list of vertex 9

+ Adjacency list of vertex 10

+ Adjacency list of vertex 11

+ Adjacency list of vertex 12

+ Adjacency list of vertex 13

+ Adjacency list of vertex 14

+ Adjacency list of vertex 15

+ Adjacency list of vertex 16

+ Adjacency list of vertex 17

+ Adjacency list of vertex 18

+ Adjacency list of vertex 19

+ Adjacency list of vertex 20

+ Adjacency list of vertex 21

+ Adjacency list of vertex 22

+ Adjacency list of vertex 23

+ Adjacency list of vertex 24

+ Adjacency list of vertex 25

+ Adjacency list of vertex 26

+ Adjacency list of vertex 27

+ Adjacency list of vertex 28

+ Adjacency list of vertex 29

+ Adjacency list of vertex 30

+ Adjacency list of vertex 31

+ Adjacency list of vertex 32

+ Adjacency list of vertex 33

+ Adjacency list of vertex 34

+ Adjacency list of vertex 35

+ Adjacency list of vertex 36

+ Adjacency list of vertex 37

+ Adjacency list of vertex 38

+ Adjacency list of vertex 39

+ Adjacency list of vertex 40

+ Adjacency list of vertex 41

+ Adjacency list of vertex 42

+ Adjacency list of vertex 43

+ Adjacency list of vertex 44

+ Adjacency list of vertex 45

+ Adjacency list of vertex 46

+ Adjacency list of vertex 47

+ Adjacency list of vertex 48

+ Adjacency list of vertex 49

+ Adjacency list of vertex 50

+ Adjacency list of vertex 51

+ Adjacency list of vertex 52

+ Adjacency list of vertex 53

+ Adjacency list of vertex 54

+ Adjacency list of vertex 55

+ Adjacency list of vertex 56

+ Adjacency list of vertex 57

+ Adjacency list of vertex 58

+ Adjacency list of vertex 59

+ Adjacency list of vertex 60

+ Adjacency list of vertex 61

+ Adjacency list of vertex 62

+ Adjacency list of vertex 63

+ Adjacency list of vertex 64

+ Adjacency list of vertex 65

+ Adjacency list of vertex 66

+ Adjacency list of vertex 67

+ Adjacency list of vertex 68

+ Adjacency list of vertex 69

+ Adjacency list of vertex 70

+ Adjacency list of vertex 71

+ Adjacency list of vertex 72

+ Adjacency list of vertex 73

+ Adjacency list of vertex 74

+ Adjacency list of vertex 75

+ Adjacency list of vertex 76

+ Adjacency list of vertex 77

+ Adjacency list of vertex 78

+ Adjacency list of vertex 79

+ Adjacency list of vertex 80

+ Adjacency list of vertex 81

+ Adjacency list of vertex 82

+ Adjacency list of vertex 83

+ Adjacency list of vertex 84

+ Adjacency list of vertex 85

+ Adjacency list of vertex 86

+ Adjacency list of vertex 87

+ Adjacency list of vertex 88

+ Adjacency list of vertex 89

+ Adjacency list of vertex 90

+ Adjacency list of vertex 91

+ Adjacency list of vertex 92

+ Adjacency list of vertex 93

+ Adjacency list of vertex 94

+ Adjacency list of vertex 95

+ Adjacency list of vertex 96

+ Adjacency list of vertex 97

+ Adjacency list of vertex 98

+ Adjacency list of vertex 99

+DFS Traversal starting from vertex 0:
+Visited 0
+Visited 2
+Visited 3
+Visited 1

+==========OUTPUT EX 8========